This post may contain affiliate links, which means we receive a commission on qualifying purchases, at no extra cost to you (disclosure policy).

 Let’s consider a few examples.

-- I want to be a technology writer who writes content for SaaS companies
+- I want to be a technology writer who creates content for SaaS companies

-- I want to be a kids and parenting writer and my focus would be parenting magazines and bloggers
+- I want to be a child and parenting writer and my focus would be parenting magazines and bloggers

-- I want to be a finance writer and I will focus on investment companies
+- I want to be a finance writer and focus on investment companies

 Get it?
 If you haven’t already done this, do it right now.
 This will help you streamline the entire process of pitching and save you tons of time.